cagriertem/Arificial-Intelligence-for-CoSci.-Homeworks/README.md

-Here, there are 5 homeworks of the course Artificial Intelligence for Cognitive Science.
+Here, there are 5 homeworks of the course "Artificial Intelligence for Cognitive Science".
 The homeworks include search problems, constrain satisfaction problem, classifiers, bayes nets, n-gram model, minimax and alpha-beta pruning algorithms.